Fusion (semi)rings arising from quantum groups: Free fusion semirings

-\begin{proof} If $A$ contains the same number of black and white points, it is equivalent (by caping symmetrically all the points but four) to $[\circ, \bullet]$ or to $[\bullet, \circ]$ and the result is clear.
-Otherwise, we can cap neighboring points of different colors in order to get an equivalent projective partition with all points of the same color by Lemma \ref{lem:cappingprojective}.
-We will assume the points to be white, the case of black points being similar.
+\begin{proof} If $A$ contains the same number of black and white points, it is equivalent (by capping symmetrically all the points but four) to $[\circ, \bullet]$ or to $[\bullet, \circ]$ and the result is clear.
+Otherwise, we can cap neighbouring points of different colors in order to get an equivalent projective partition with all points of the same color by Lemma \ref{lem:cappingprojective}.
+The only potential trouble is when capping points of the through-block with singletons since this removes one point of the through-block.
+It is however clear that in the worst case, there will only be one point left in the through-block and the result is obvious in that case.
+We will thus assume from now on the points to be white, the case of black points being similar.
+Note that, again because of singletons, the previous capping may have add non-through-block partitions on the left and on the right of the through-block but that it is of course of no consequence on the result.